Setting up your homepage with Pacific

 - Enable cart redirection (this automatically sends customers to the cart page after clicking the add-to-cart button)

 You can give the section an optional Heading and Subheading.
-Something like "Keep in touch!" and/or "Subscribe to our newsletter" should do the trick.

-Upload an Image and use the Desktop image alignment (left/right) and Mobile image alignment (top/bottom) settings to customize it's position in relation to the signup field.
+Upload an Image and use the Desktop image alignment (left/right) and Mobile image alignment (top/bottom) settings to customize its position in relation to the signup field.

 You can also customize the display colors of the map using the Map foreground color and Map background color pickers.